blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 by going to Virus & threat protection > Virus & threat protection settings > Add or remove exclusions.

-The Godot editor appears frozen after clicking the system console
+The Blazium editor appears frozen after clicking the system console
 -----------------------------------------------------------------

-When running Godot on Windows with the system console enabled, you can accidentally enable *selection mode* by clicking inside the command window.
+When running Blazium on Windows with the system console enabled, you can accidentally enable *selection mode* by clicking inside the command window.
 This Windows-specific behavior pauses the application to let you select text inside the system console.
-Godot cannot override this system-specific behavior.
+Blazium cannot override this system-specific behavior.

 To solve this, select the system console window and press Enter to leave selection mode.

-The Godot editor's macOS dock icon gets duplicated every time it is manually moved
+The Blazium editor's macOS dock icon gets duplicated every time it is manually moved
 ----------------------------------------------------------------------------------

-If you open the Godot editor and manually change the position of the dock icon, then restart the editor, you will get a duplicate dock icon all the way to the right of the dock.
+If you open the Blazium editor and manually change the position of the dock icon, then restart the editor, you will get a duplicate dock icon all the way to the right of the dock.